+How much does gun training cost?
 How much does a CCW license cost so I can carry a firearm?
-The answer isn't easily explained, and I have found over the previous three decades, it's not easily understood either.
+These answers aren't easily explained, and I have found over the previous three decades, it's not easily understood either.

 The closest comparison I can make is how much does it cost to be a parent?
 The answer, at its very base form, is zero.
 Anyone can have a child.
 In reality, not everyone should.
 The cost of being a parent is somewhat monetary for sure, but 95 percent of the effort is how much time you put into it.
 If you father a child and have nothing to do with him or her, you can call yourself a parent, but in reality, you are not.